bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/u/UpstreamConnections_0gcm8p7cfF28fgCrHyW9Fj/Documentation.md

-Names of upstream connected equipment and spaces (comma-separated), if not otherwise represented
+Names of upstream connected equipment and spaces, if not otherwise represented